 Like last week we assigned each student in the pair a role: one student was the recorder and the other student was the materials gatherer.
 Debi and I found that this method works really well and eases the traffic flow around the materials table and gives each student an equal part in the science lesson.
 Once they gathered their materials and we recorded our start time, the students were off on their melting experiment.

 I was very impressed with the students efforts and varied methods in melting their ice cube.
 I saw the students trying many different ways to melt their ice.
 They were holding tight to the bag, sitting on the bag, wrapping the bag in their sweatshirts and even crushing their ice cubes.
 The students understood very quickly that adding heat to the ice cube would turn it back into a liquid.
 They got more and more excited the closer their ice was to completely melted.
 This lesson was a bit challenging because some of the students had a hard time making sure their bags didn't break and were not showing as much care as was asked of them at the beginning of our lesson.
 Some bags ripped open and a few spills happened throughout the lesson.
 I think in future lessons we need to be more proactive in stopping the students when their experiments are getting off track or they are not listening to the rules of the experiment.
 Overall however, the students were able to melt their ice and had fun in the process.
 This experiment was in line with the state frameworks for the third grade which asks students to describe how water can be changed from one state to another by adding or taking away heat.
+While groups were finishing up Debi and I had word search puzzles for our students to complete.
+This proved to be a good activity for students who finished their lesson early.
+After the students finished we discussed their different methods in melting their ice and what they needed to do to melt the ice as fast as possible.
+Again the students showed much knowledge by sharing with us that heat needed to be applied to the ice to get it to melt.
+Mission accomplished!!

 For our next lesson Debi and I need to focus on the students process skills and make sure they are aware of the skills they are using in these science experiments.
 We also need to make sure they are aware that they are answering important science questions in doing these experiments.